ipfs-inactive/docs/README.md

 If you're able to contribute to any of the categories above, we thank you in advance -- your work directly improves the future of IPFS for the global community!
 Before posting a PR with your changes, please be sure to check [our documentation style guide](https://github.com/ipfs/community/blob/master/DOCS_STYLEGUIDE.md) and the overall [IPFS contributor guidelines](https://github.com/ipfs/community/blob/master/CONTRIBUTING.md) so we can ensure that docs are clear, consistent, and simple to read.
 Finally, please make sure to follow the [IPFS code of conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

-## Just want to build the docs site?
+## Just want to run the docs site locally?

 ### One-time setup